Background pattern

 Do not use Gastrolux

-• If you are allergic to the active ingredients or any of the other components of this medication (listed in section 6).
+• if you are allergic to the active substances or to any of the other components of this medicine (listed in section 6).

-• If you have a known allergy to iodinated contrast media.
+• if you have a known allergy to iodinated contrast media

-Do not use Gastrolux without dilution
+Do not use Gastrolux undiluted

 • If you have lost a lot of body fluid or water (e.g., severe diarrhea, vomiting).

-• In children under 10 years old.
+• In children under 10 years of age.

 Warnings and precautions

-Consult your doctor or nurse before starting to use Gastrolux.
+Consult your doctor or nurse before starting to use Gastrolux

 • If you have alterations in hydration and electrolyte balance.